gleitz/howdoi/README.rst

     > [foo@bar ~]$date --date @1329055200 +"%Y-%m-%d"
     > 2012-02-13

-howdoi will answer all sorts of queries
+howdoi will answer all sorts of queries:

 ::